logo

 TIL: We Waste One-Third of Food Worldwide | Today I Learned

-97K views • over 8 years ago
+97K views • almost 9 years ago

 When you were a kid, your mom probably made you stay at the dinner table until you finished your peas.
 Most of us eventually gave in, swallowing the evil little green bits like pills with milk.
 It was torture at the time, but mom had the right idea—and not just because peas are good for you. ➡ Subscribe: http://bit.ly/NatGeoSubscribe ➡ Watch All Today I Learned Clips here: http://bit.ly/2WatchTodayILearned ➡ Get More TIL (Today I Learned): http://bit.ly/MoreTIL About TIL (Today I Learned): Love crazy facts?
 We do too.
 Get ready to amaze your friends with some of the strangest facts you’ve ever heard.
 National Geographic explorers tell you new, obscure, and amazing things about the world (and beyond).
 Get More National Geographic: Official Site: http://bit.ly/NatGeoOfficialSite Facebook: http://bit.ly/FBNatGeo Twitter: http://bit.ly/NatGeoTwitter Instagram: http://bit.ly/NatGeoInsta About National Geographic: National Geographic is the world's premium destination for science, exploration, and adventure.
 Through their world-class scientists, photographers, journalists, and filmmakers, Nat Geo gets you closer to the stories that matter and past the edge of what's possible.
 About a third of our planet’s food goes to waste.
 That’s enough food to feed the nearly 800 million people going hungry and then some.
 Household and grocery waste are two of the biggest reasons for the problem.
 However, one of the biggest culprits is the casting off of so-called “ugly” foods.
 At your local market, perfectly formed, beautifully colored fruits and vegetables surround shoppers.
 Sure, they exist, but these foods are the supermodels of the agricultural world.
 Most fruits and vegetables come in a variety of shapes and sizes, which are cosmetically far removed from what you find on grocery shelves.
 As a result of our expectations, perfectly good food regularly goes to waste.
 In this week’s Today I Learned, National Geographic explorer Tristram Stuart elaborates on the many ways perfectly good food goes to waste.
 To learn more about the problem check out the March 2016 issue of National Geographic magazine: http://www.nationalgeographic.com/magazine/2016/03/global-food-waste-statistics/ SERIES PRODUCER: Chris Mattle EDITOR: Chris Mattle CAMERA: Carolyn Barnwell TIL: We Waste One-Third of Food Worldwide | Today I Learned https://youtu.be/qJJ1IVZE67k National Geographic https://www.youtube.com/natgeo